 If you think that too-dark concert selfie’s fate is sealed, wait!
 The PicMonkey mobile app is loaded with tools to help that could-be-fab photo escape the clutches of underexposure-dom.
 Your mission, should you choose to accept it, is to try the following four things on your dark photos.
 So fire up that app, and stop throwing memories in the trash(can icon).

 When you brighten dark photos, it’s tough to lighten them up without making them looked washed out.
-These three adjustments—and one photo effect—will help you brighten your pics without sacrificing color.
+Here's the full rundown on Levels and two other adjustments (plus one photo effect) so that you never have to sacrifice glorious color in your pics!

 Our Brightness adjustment smacks your image with light.
-Unlike levels, it doesn’t cause other tones to adjust, but brightens evenly instead.
+Unlike Levels, it doesn’t cause other tones to adjust, but brightens evenly instead.
+And once you have your pic just right, why not make it your phone's wallpaper?
+Or better yet, use your perfected photo as the basis for a Pinterest pin, Facebook cover, or YouTube thumbnail!

 There are a bajillion reasons to love the Lush effect.
 Not only does it make the richest colors in your image pop like balloons in a nail factory, but it’s also an unexpected dark photo fixer.
 Since Lush is pretty great at detecting contrast, it works wonders on those tricky dark-in-one-spot-light-in-another photos.